ppy/osu-wiki/news/2023/2023-02-11-new-featured-artist-cinamoro.md

 **6** outstanding tunes have made the journey to [**Cinamoro**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/341).
 Pick them up while supplies last (which is forever)!

-[FAMoss](https://osu.ppy.sh/users/7707789) has been working hard behind the scenes to spotlight **Cinamoro** through a [showcase beatmap](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) of [Cinamoro - Another](https://osu.ppy.sh/beatmapsets/1910036).
+::FAMoss::{ user-id=7707789 } has been working hard behind the scenes to spotlight **Cinamoro** through a [showcase beatmap](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) of [Cinamoro - Another](https://osu.ppy.sh/beatmapsets/1910036).
 Check out how an osu!mania difficulty spread from Easy to Expert looks through the video below, then check out the rest of what's up for grabs:

 <div align="center">
     <video width="100%" controls>